joakimk/testbot/README.markdown

-Speedup RSpec by running parallel on multiple CPUs on muliple computers.
+Speedup RSpec by running in parallel on multiple CPUs on muliple computers.

 NOTE!
 This is not in any way complete.
 It needs alot of polish before being truly useful.